ziccardi/jnrpe/website/blog/2020-09-14-new-development.md

 ![JNRPE ](assets/jnrpe_components.png)

 ## The extension points
-All of the core extension points are into the it.jnrpe.engine module (it will be renamed to _it.jnrpe.core_):
+All the core extension points are into the `it.jnrpe.engine module`:
 * **INetworkListener**: implementing this service will add a new listener to JNRPE.
 We can have more than one _INetworkListener_ implementations and JNRPE will discover the list of available implementations at runtime.
 * **IConfigProvider**: This service must be implemented to parse a defined configuration format.
-By default JNRPE provides:
+By default, JNRPE provides:
     * INI configuration parser
     * XML Configuration parser
     * yaml configuration parser
 * **IConfigSource**: by default JNRPE provides a filesystem configuration source.
 Other sources can be added to load, for example, from a datasource or a REST service.
 * **IEventManager**: JNRPE automatically dispatches all the events to all the available event managers.
-By default JNRPE provides a CONSOLE and a SLF4J event manager
+By default, JNRPE provides a CONSOLE and a SLF4J event manager
 * **IPluginRespository**: by default JNRPE provides a `JavaServicePluginRepository` that loads all the plugins from the filesystem.
 Other implementation can be added to load the plugins in other ways.
 * **IPlugin**: each class implementing this service will be a plugin available to JNRPE.

-Code is still in early stage, but can be downloaded from https://github.com/ziccardi/jnrpe/tree/VERSION_300
+Code is still in early stage, but can be downloaded from the [github repo](https://github.com/ziccardi/jnrpe/releases/tag/3.0.0)